-- Directors plan, administer, implement, monitor, and evaluate all districtwide aspects of school nutrition programs. - Managers have direct responsibility for the day-to-day operations at one or more schools. - Staff prepare and serve meals, process transactions at point of service, and review the free/reduced-price applications, along with other routine work. - C. Training Standards - Annual training hours required each year varies by job category and must be job-specific. - Training is measured in hours and may include shorter time periods. - Training may be obtained in many ways: in person, online, local meetings, webinars, conferences, etc., many available free or at low cost. - USDA provides a Training Tracker Tool to help document completed training, if needed. - The SA reviews training documentation during the AR.
+- Directors plan, administer, implement, monitor, and evaluate all district wide aspects of school nutrition programs. - Managers have direct responsibility for the day-to-day operations at one or more schools. - Staff prepare and serve meals, process transactions at point of service, and review the free/reduced-price applications, along with other routine work.

+C. Training Standards

+- Annual training hours required each year varies by job category and must be job-specific. - Training is measured in hours and may include shorter time periods. - Training may be obtained in many ways: in person, online, local meetings, webinars, conferences, etc., many available free or at low cost. - USDA provides a Training Tracker Tool to help document completed training, if needed. - The SA reviews training documentation during the AR. - Any excess training hours earned may be carried over to the following year only.